tedee-com/tedee-api-doc/docs/source/howtos/authenticate.rst

 .. note::

     To request scope in OAuth the name must be used together with resource name.
-To request for scope ``Account.Read`` then you must use ``https://tedee.onmicrosoft.com/api/Account.Read`` name.
+To request for ``Account.Read`` scope, you must use the ``https://tedee.onmicrosoft.com/api/Account.Read`` name.